 Limited Enrollment Course Registration

 You may indicate up to five course bids: one first, one second, and three third choices.
-Students are allocated courses on the basis of the bids they express.
+Students are allocated courses on the basis of the ranked selections.
 Anyone listing a course as a third choice will not be selected before those listing it as a higher choice; likewise, no one listing a course as a second choice will be selected before those listing it as a first choice.
 Where the default procedure does not yield the appropriate number of students for the course, the computer program gives preference to students in their last year at the law school and thereafter chooses randomly.

 Some courses may have both restricted enrollment and permission of instructor requirements.
 It is your responsibility to know which courses have special registration requirements; this information is posted on YLS:Courses with the course description information.